-Since the beginning of his papacy, Pope Francis’ quotes has been one of the most glaring things people crave for as his words speak peace to every burdened heart as well as relief to every troubled soul.
+Since the beginning of his papacy, Pope Francis’ quotes have been one of the most glaring things people crave for as his words speak peace to every burdened heart as well as relief to the troubled soul.

-As the head of the Catholic Church worldwide, Pope Francis has spoken about virtually all aspects of life including what some hardcore Catholics might find as uncomfortable.
+As the head of the Catholic Church worldwide, Pope Francis has spoken about virtually all aspects of life including things some hardcore Catholics might find as uncomfortable.
+This makes Pope Francis’ quotes popular among non-Catholics too.

-To celebrate the 80-year-old Pope’s fourth year in the papacy, we have put together a collection of Pope Francis’ quotes.
+To celebrate the 80-year-old’s fourth year in the papacy, we have put together a collection of Pope Francis’ quotes.

 Here Are The Top 20 Pope Francis’ Quotes